Craig Stevens (actor): Personal life

 On June 18, 1944, Stevens married actress Alexis Smith at the Church of the Recessional, Forest Lawn.
 They were married for 49 years, until her death in 1993.
 They had no children.

 Stevens died of cancer at Cedars-Sinai Medical Center in Los Angeles, California, on May 10, 2000, at the age of 81.

 Legacy

 The year after Stevens's death, funds were granted by his estate to the University of Kansas to endow the Alexis and Craig Stevens Performing Arts Scholarship in the school's theatre department.
 The scholarship provides financial aid to undergraduate and graduate students studying theatre.

 His physical features and performance in the TV series Peter Gunn were the inspiration for the Dutch comics character Agent 327 by Martin Lodewijk.
-He was also the inspiration for the cartoon character Sterling Archer.